hexon/vectorcmp/README.md

 }
 ```

-Similar to VectorEquals we also implement VectorGreaterThan, VectorLessThan, VectorGreaterEquals and VectorLesserEquals.
+Similar to VectorEquals we also implement VectorNotEquals, VectorGreaterThan, VectorLessThan, VectorGreaterEquals and VectorLesserEquals.

 ## Benchmark